flux-subsystem-argo/flamingo/README.md

-# Flamingo
+# FSA - the Flux Subsystem for Argo

-Flamingo is **the Flux Subsystem for Argo** (FSA).
-Flamingo's container image can be used as a drop-in replacement for the equivalent ArgoCD version to visualize, and manage Flux workloads, along side ArgoCD.
+FSA (aka Flamingo) is **the Flux Subsystem for Argo** (FSA).
+FSA's container image can be used as a drop-in replacement for the equivalent ArgoCD version to visualize, and manage Flux workloads, along side ArgoCD.

 ## Getting Started with a Fresh KIND cluster